-Traditional (conservative) Financial institutions and banks look at your company financials for qualifying standards such as liabilities, assets, and standards measures like your quick ratio.
+Traditional (conservative) Financial institutions and banks look at your company’s financials for qualifying standards such as liabilities, assets and standard measures like your quick ratio.
 For importers, especially start-ups and small businesses, this makes it tough to obtain traditional bank financing.

 Here are the main factors when obtaining traditional bank financing:

 - The Strength of Financial Statements, i.e. your Balance Sheet

 - Your Current cash flows to repay the note

 - The forms of your collateral